 - Study your successes, more important than studying failures.
 This is particularly interesting to me, as whenever something works there is a natural tendency to move on to the next one, especially if something is working better than expected. ’Studying successes is a very good way of forming your own style.’

 - Set aside time for reflection or as Hamming puts it ‘Great Thoughts’ — what are you doing?
-What you should be doing in coming days/weeks?
+What you should be doing in the coming days/weeks?
 What’s the nature of work happening in your field?

 - Tolerance of ambiguity — The ability to having the belief and also being skeptical about the problem you are trying to solve.